VzBoT3D/docs/docs/vz330_mellow/gantry/disassemble.md

 # Disassemble the PLA gantry parts

+{: .highlight }
-The Mellow VzBoT kit comes with the gantry pre-assembled containing printed parts made out of PLA  plastic.
+> The Mellow VzBoT kit comes with the gantry pre-assembled containing printed parts made out of PLA plastic.
 While the PLA plastic parts are a good starting point and provide you with a clear reference as to how the gantry is assembled, it is highly recommended to replace the supplied PLA parts with a different material that can withstand higher temperatures.
 The PLA parts may warp or melt completely when used in an enclosed printer for prolonged periods of time.

-{: .highlight }
-> Do this for both back motor mounts

 ## Step1